Have you seen the price of macadamia nuts lately? And yet they are so easy to grow in your backyard.

 Macadamia ‘Lotsa Nuts’ is a precocious nut bearing tree that is suitable for backyard planting.
 The leaves have minimal spikes, and the tree is upright standing (up to 4m high) so the branches don’t spread a long way and take up half your backyard.
 The only down side is like all cutting-grown types, they have a shallow root system which makes them prone to blowing over in a storm.

 Some nurseries sell a ‘Dwarf’ variety of macadamia that only grows 1- 2m high.
 Buyer beware!
 After you have spent tome growing the tree and done the work to crack the nuts, it is hardly worth your time and effort.
 The nuts are only the size of a small pea!

 Grafted trees are ideal as they bear large amounts of high quality nuts (with large kernel size) after only 3-4 years.
-The A38 variety is the best variety for growing in South East Queensland area and is preferred by farmers in the Glasshouse Mountains region.
-It yields more per tree, and the nuts are export quality with consistent large size nuts.
+Australian macadamia nut farmers always plant grafted trees because they are high yielding, and the nuts are export quality with consistent large size nuts.

 Rainforest trees in the wild, macadamias prefer deep well-drained topsoil.
 They will be happy enough on clay-based soil as long as adeqate soil preparation has been done.
 This includes mixing in compost into the top 50cm of soil.
 Add a thick layer of mulch such as wood chips to prevent the soil drying out too quickly.